Kalzay/RepData_PeerAssessment1/PA1_template.md

 ## 6 2.0943396 2012-10-01       25
 ```

-Once again, let's take a look at a histogram of the total steps taken per day with these missing values set to the mean for that interva;.
+Once again, let's take a look at a histogram of the total steps taken per day with these missing values set to the mean for that interval.
 First we create the summarised data set like we did before.

 ```r